 The timesheet provides an easy way to all working on a project to log their billable and non billable hours.
 As the term, ‘time is money,’ gets literally applied here, you may want more control.
-Managers can now select entries from time sheets and approve them.
+Managers who are involved in project tracking can now select entries from time sheets and approve them.
 Only approved, billable entries get reflected in invoices.
 Admins can enable and disable time sheet approval under portal settings.

 We’ve made UI enhancements that save you time by organizing information better.
 You can view all your milestones in one place by going to the ‘My Milestones’ view.
 Clicking on a milestone opens a new milestone summary view where you can view and edit associated task lists and bugs and add comments.

 Similarly, we’ve added a task list summary view that lets you edit and sort all tasks within.
 You can also add comments to the task lists here.
 A new consolidated filter view lets you pick the filters you want quickly.
 Hold down ‘z‘ and press ‘k‘ on your keyboard to view a list of keyboard shortcuts; this is a list we’re planning to grow in the time to come.